jekyllgrim/ZScript_Basics/10_Virtual_functions.md

     }
     override int SpecialMissileHit(actor victim)
     {
-        //check that the victim (the actor hit) is NOT the same as hitvictim (last actor hit): if (victim && target && victim != target && victim != hitvictim) {
+        // check that the victim (the actor hit) is shootable
+        // and is NOT the same actor as hitvictim (last actor hit): if (victim && victim.bSHOOTABLE && target && victim != target && victim != hitvictim)
+        {
-            victim.DamageMobj(self,target,10,'normal'); //deal exactly 10 damage to victim hitvictim = victim;            //store the vicitm we just damaged as 'hitvictim' }
+            victim.DamageMobj(self, target, 10, 'normal'); //deal exactly 10 damage to victim hitvictim = victim;            //store the vicitm we just damaged as 'hitvictim' }
-        return 1;                        //keep flying
+        return MHIT_PASS;                  //keep flying
     }
     States            //we're just reusing Rocket sprites
     {